rickbingpan/ChIP-seq/README.md

 - `sample`: The name of the ChIP-Seq sample.
 - `min_spike`: The lowest value in 02_map_dm6/<sample>/f.assessment.sh.o file's Total records about IP sample.
-- `projectdir`: The path to the project directory.
+- `projectdir`: Current working directory.
 - `fai`: The reference genome file index, such as hg38.fa.fai.

 The script performs the following steps: